Seed Probiotic Review: Best Probiotic or Just Best Branding?

 Seed also appears to be funding two clinical trials on the effectiveness of their probiotic for adults, although the results don't appear to be published at the time of updating this article.

-Seed contains an impressive array of different probiotic strains.
 One good sign of the legitimacy of the brand is that they list the specific probiotic strain (e.g. Bifidobacterium longum SD-BB536-JP), rather than just the species (e.g. Bifidobacterium longum).

-Bifidobacterium longum SD-BB536-JP is a probiotic strain included in the Digestive health blend that was shown in a meta-study published in the Journal of Functional Foods to help stabilize the gut microbiome, support the immune system, and help the body fight off infectious disease.
+Bifidobacterium longum SD-BB536-JP is a probiotic strain included in the Digestive health blend, that was shown in a meta-study published in the Journal of Functional Foods to help stabilize the gut microbiome, support the immune system, and help the body fight off infectious disease.

 Lacticaseibacillus rhamnosus SD-LR6-IT was shown in a 2012 clinical trial to restore and optimize gastric barrier function in patients who use proton pump inhibitors (PPI) for acid reflux.